 There is no concept of peace and quiet whatsoever in Southeast Asia.
 I was up the entire first night in my most expensive “luxury” Bangkok condo.
 Even though it was way back from the main road, I could hear the modded tuk tuks and motorcycles tearing up and down all night long.
 The booms and bangs came right through my 27th story window.
 And it never stopped.

-No one else in the building cared or ever noticed.
-And that’s the reason why the place is how it is to begin with.
+No one else in the building cared or even noticed.
+And that’s the reason why the place is how it is to begin with: no ones cares.
 Some of it is fun and great for guys who want to go on an adventure.
 But we’re not talking about spending some wild nights at Nana Plaza on a week long holiday.
 We’re talking about buying an expensive condo in Southeast Asia.

 New location, same situation